 Unfortunately, not all digital operators are familiar with fact that the official band plan for twenty meters calls for keeping the frequencies around the beacons clear.
 Furthermore, some digital operators do not realize that their transmitted RF energy occupies frequencies which are different from the frequency which shows on their dial.

 If you notice a station which is not abiding by the band plan and is transmitting RF energy too close to 14100 kiloHertz, you may, in a nice way, call that station's attention to the interference he is causing.
-He probably doesn't realize he is interfering.
-It is ironic that one such station was automatically forwarding DXing information while simultaneously interfering with a major tool for DXing.
+The operator probably doesn't realize he is interfering.
+If the interference is intentional, you should report the operator to your local national organization or one of the monitoring stations listed below.